leonstel/leonstel.github.io/recursive_tree_part2.md

 }
 ```

-Define the checkbox. checkbox is the new park and the click handler
+Define the checkbox which will be the new html part of the leaf's DOM.
+The checkbox has been bound on the status
+property.
+Each time the status prop changes the checkbox will set its state accordingly by settings some classes and
+the checked and indeterminate props of the input element.
+Subsequently a click handler will set the appropriate state
+when the leaf has been clicked.

 ```
 //leaf.js